gantgarrett/100-days-of-code/log.md

 **Today's Progress:** Continued to work on the Youtube webscraper to scrape every hour the live view count of lofi hip hop radio.
 LOL I think it's such a fun idea.
 I just need to extract the live view count in the python script and boom... hella graphable data.
 It's just a fun project but then I can start making correlations by time of day and day of the week and all that good stuff.

 **Thoughts:** Diving deeper into Python and webscraping.
 It is a lot of fun but frustrating when I'm not getting direct results.
 There is seriously only one element I need to extract and I'm having trouble with that.
 Will work on it later though.

+### Day 31: August 1st, 2018

+**Today's Progress:** Could not figure out how to make the Youtube scraper.
+I think they have already thought of people trying to scrape their website so they put blocks on it or something.
+So then I moved on to Twitch to see if I could actively scrape the viewship of the top games.
+Could not scrape the containers and that is seriously all I need!
+Then I tried going to newegg and scraping their website for graphics cards and boom!
+It works but I have already done that!
+It also worked on the comic book site too but not the big name website for some reason.
+I'm getting hella annoyed because I know how to scrape but the website or something is blocking me from doing it.

+**Thoughts:** I will continue to web scrape but I want valueble info scraped.
+There are plenty of websites I can scrape though.
+I just need to find something interesting.
+I haven't posted a project on github in a cool minute and that needs to change.
+I just haven't been able to complete any projects lately. :( There's been blockages.